luisaheise/zoobrplataform/README.md

 # zoobrplataform
-ZooBR is an open plataform which aims to help agents identify bird species and people notify authorities about animal trafficking
+ZooBR is an open plataform which aims to help agents identify bird species and people to notify authorities about animal trafficking

 Stack used:
 Vanilla javaScript, HTML and CSS